xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 At this point we just run the unit tests because we don't have the Redis containers available to run the integration and end to end tests.

-The last step is tot ell the containers what command to run.
+The last step is to tell the containers what command to run.
 At this point we will have the containers start using the Flask built in development server.
 Note that we are binding the host to the `0.0.0.0` address in order to make our application accessible from outside the Docker container.

 Putting it all together we git [this Dockerfile](https://github.com/xcomfan/real_python_examples/blob/0935c4472276a1e5f9899f7a54c182b429db5b73/page-tracker/Dockerfile) and you can build it with the command `docker build -t page-tracker .`.
 This command will look for Docker file in the current directory `.` and tag the resulting image with the default label `latest` so the full image name will be `page-tracker:lates`.